golden-layout/golden-layout/README.md

     * create the component using the config,
     * get the the component's top level HTML component,
     * ensure this element has `absolute` position,
-    * ensure the element's z-index is greater than the z-index used by Golden Layout when dragging components,
     * make the element a child of Golden Layout's root HTML element,
     * store the component in a map using the container as a key,
     * add handlers to the container's `virtualRectingRequiredEvent` and `virtualVisibilityChangeRequiredEvent` events.